Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Method

 In our analysis, we treat the outputs \(\hlt{\ell}{t}\) of individual transformer blocks as the fundamental units of computation\footnote{We use the terms “hidden state” and “(hidden) activation” interchangeably to refer to these outputs.}.
 We posit that a block’s output is informative about the computation performed within that block \citep{pal_future_2023, shai_transformers_2024, li2023emergent, elhage2021mathematical, lindsey2025biology}.
 We use them as a proxy for the model's internal processing since each block’s computation contributes to the overall function of the model.
 To analyze how planning emerges in the model’s internal dynamics, we examine collections of layer–token indices $\mathcal{S}$ and aggregate the corresponding block outputs as $G_\mathcal{S}=\{\hlt{\ell}{t}\mid(\ell,t)\in\mathcal{S}\}$, a representation for the computations within its block.
 While $G_\mathcal{S}$ provides a fine-grained representation of block computations, it often contains unnecessary details for our planning analysis.
 Hidden states may encode small variations due to token positions, normalization shifts, or attention noise, factors that are critical for exact output reconstruction but irrelevant for studying planning structure.
 Moreover, MI estimates between such high-dimensional vectors have high variance and are hard to find.
 To address both issues, we construct coarse, discrete representations of $G_{\mathcal{S}}$.
 These abstractions preserve the structural dependencies required for our analysis while filtering out irrelevant micro-level variability, yielding more stable and interpretable MI estimates.
+We depict the proposed method in Fig.~\ref{fig:pipeline}.
+In the first step, we train a model that maps each collection $G_{\mathcal S}$ to a coarse discrete representation $Z_{\mathcal S}$.
+Using the trained model, we then obtain dataset-wide codes for the target hidden states and use these to estimate mutual information between the coarse representations of LM's internal computations.